Moslem Uddin

-Muslem Uddin (born 30 January 1939) is a Bangladesh Awami League politician and former Jatiya Sangsad member representing the Mymensingh-6 constituency.
+Moslem Uddin (মোসলেম উদ্দিন; 30 January 1939 – 2 May 2026) was a Bangladesh Awami League politician who was a Jatiya Sangsad member, representing the Mymensingh-6 constituency.

 Early life

-Muslem Uddin was born on 30 January 1939.
-He has B.A., B.Ed., and LLB degrees.
+Moslem Uddin was born on 30 January 1939.
+He held B.A., B.Ed., and LLB degrees.

 Career

-Muslem Uddin was elected to parliament in 1986, 1996, 2008, 2014 and 2018 from Mymensingh-6 as a Bangladesh Awami League candidate.
+Moslem Uddin was elected to parliament in 1986, 1996, 2008, 2014 and 2018 from Mymensingh-6 as a Bangladesh Awami League candidate.

 On 31 December 2016, a murder case was filed against Uddin over the death of two protesters, including a professor, in police action.
 The protestors were demanding the nationalization of the Fulbaria Degree College.
-On 24 January 2017, a former member of Mukti Bahini filed a case against Udin accusing him of carrying out war crimes during the Bangladesh Liberation War.
+On 24 January 2017, a former member of Mukti Bahini filed a case against Uddin accusing him of carrying out war crimes during the Bangladesh Liberation War.

+Death

+Uddin died on 2 May 2026, at the age of 87.